Page last updated 12/21/2022

 - TMA: FDA Halts Use of Two Antibody Treatments to Fight COVID (1/25/2022)

 With the release of the CDC's new Community Levels risk measures in February 2022, the CDC relaxed its mask guidance.
-According to this guidance, masks should be worn when Community Levels are High.
+According to CDC guidance as of October 2022, to this guidance, masks are recommended when Community Levels are High.
 The CDC does state that some community settings (such as schools) might include additional layers of protection based on the setting.
-As of July 27, 2021, the CDC recommends universal indoor masking for all teachers, staff, students, and visitors to K-12 schools, regardless of vaccination status.
+Policies for use of masks in school nurse offices should follow recommendations outlined in the Infection Control: Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) guidance.
 Children should return to full-time in-person learning in the fall with layered prevention strategies in place.

-- *An official update of this page is still pending as of 3/15/2022.
-Currently, the CDC's COVID-19 community Levels recommendation align precautions for educational settings with those for other community settings.* CDC: guidance for schools, child care, and colleges.
-This page includes information for administrators, mitigation strategies for preventing transmission of COVID-19, and resources for parents, teachers, and staff. (last updated 2/7/2022)
+- CDC: guidance for schools, child care, and colleges.
+This page includes information for administrators, mitigation strategies for preventing the transmission of COVID-19, and resources for parents, teachers, and staff.

 - Return to School/Return to Play